dgaydukov/cert-aws/sa/files/sa.md

 * schedule - call target (aws service) on some schedule It's built upon CloudWatch events, uses the same api, but extends it into custom events.
 But you can still build event-driven solution based on CloudWatch events.
 There are over 90 services that act as source, and 15 services that can be a target.
 Schema Registry - collection of schemas.
-Schema - json structure of event (with all fields and tyeps and possible values, like phone number - 10 digits).
+Schema - json structure of event (with all fields and types and possible values, like phone number - 10 digits).
 Cross-account event - you can configure event that it generated in one account and sent into another.
 EventBridge vs SNS
 * eventBrdige - body - only json, target - 15 services, native integration with many third-party services (like zendesk)